alexhokl/notes/interview.md

 - What are the profiling tools you have used?
 - What is the one thing that you like and one thing that you dislike about the engineering culture at your current (or previous) workplace?
+- If you are given code of a legacy web application to maintain, how would you approach it if you need to understand it?

 #### House-Tree-Person (HTP) test